jacquetpi/cloudfactory-VMSlack/README.md

 # Presentation

 This is a modified version of CloudFactory implementing oversubscription levels consideration.
-It was used to evaluate SlackVM
+It was used to evaluate SlackVM.
 Specifically, we introduce the ```examples-scenario/scenario-vm-premium.yml``` file where distribution of oversubscription levels is specified

 ## Simulation experiments